lateef-taiwo/MEAN-Stack-Web-Book-Register-App-on-AWS/README.md

 ------
 ______
 ## Step 1: Install NodeJs
-Node.js is a JavaScript runtime built on Chrome’s V8 JavaScript engine.
-Node.js is used in this tutorial to set up the Express routes and AngularJS controllers.
+Node.js is an open-source server environment.
+It is cross-platform and runs on Windows, Linux, Unix, and macOS.
+Node.js is a back-end JavaScript runtime environment.
+Node.js will be used to set up the Express routes and AngularJS controllers.

 * Update EC2 instance, that is Ubuntu